How to buy a house in 2024

 7. Go house-hunting

-Viewing listing photos online is helpful, but isn’t a substitute for visiting homes in person and getting to know the area and its amenities.
+Viewing listings online is helpful, but isn’t a substitute for visiting homes in person and getting to know the area and its amenities.
 In some cases, the right neighborhood might be even more important than the home itself.

-Get started: Be specific with your agent about exactly what kinds of homes you want to see, so they can more effectively find options that meet your criteria.
+Get started: Be specific with your agent about exactly what you want, so they can more effectively find options that meet your criteria.
 And keep an open mind: You may not be able to check off everything on your wish list, so prioritize must-haves over things that are nice to have but not crucial.

 • Explore neighborhoods you like to see what’s for sale, and attend open houses for homes that pique your interest.